leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 On the other, drivers feel less frustrated.
 Planners can easily create multi-drop routes for drivers based on their preferences, or round trips with tight drop-offs and suitable break times.

-And since the software automatically tracks progress and updates it across [**the platform**](https://elogii.com/blog/delivery-management-platforms/), there is less unnecessary communication between teams.
+And since the software automatically tracks progress and updates it across [**the delivery management platform**](https://elogii.com/blog/delivery-management-platforms/), there is less unnecessary communication between teams.

 ### #9 It lets you optimize your fleet.